 We have completed the development of a once-a-day formulation of Qnexa.
-The contract manufacturer we have selected to develop a once-a-day formulation is supplying all of the product for the Phase 3 program.
+The contract manufacturer we have selected to develop a once-a-day formulation is supplying the entire product for the Phase 3 program.
 In addition, this contract manufacturer is our sole source of clinical supplies for Qnexa.

-Stability data of the once-a-day capsule and the container closure system is limited.
-We have only recently manufactured commercial batches of Qnexa.
+have only recently manufactured commercial batches of Qnexa.
 These batches may not pass certain release specifications.
 In addition, the stability data from these batches may not be sufficient for filing review or approval of the Qnexa NDA.
-A failure on the stability or manufacturability of our once-a-day formulation and packing materials or the inability of this contract manufacturer or any of our suppliers involved in the manufacturing of the Phase 3 or pre-approval supplies to carry out its contractual duties or meet expected timelines would delay our Qnexa clinical studies, or may cause the FDA to reject or delay the review of the Qnexa NDA, which could have a material adverse impact on our development plan, market price of our common stock and financial condition.
+A failure on the stability or manufacturability of our once-a-day formulation and packing materials or the inability of this contract manufacturer or any of our suppliers involved in the manufacturing of the Phase 3 or pre-approval supplies to carry out its contractual duties or meet expected timelines may cause the FDA to reject or delay the review of the Qnexa NDA, which could have a material adverse impact on our development plan, market price of our common stock and financial condition.